pivotal/docs-tap/workloads/using-functions.hbs.md

 # Using functions (Beta)

-This topic describes how to create and deploy an HTTP or CloudEvent function from an application accelerator starter template.
+This topic describes how to create and deploy an HTTP or CloudEvent function from an Application Accelerator starter template.

 ## <a id="overview"></a> Overview

-The function experience on Tanzu Application Platform enables developers to deploy functions, use starter templates to bootstrap their function and write only the code that matters to your business.
+The function experience on Tanzu Application Platform enables developers to deploy functions, use starter templates to bootstrap their function, and write only the code that matters to your business.
 Developers can run a single CLI command to deploy their functions to an auto-scaled cluster.

 Functions provide a quick way to get started writing an application.
 Compared with a traditional application:

-* Functions have a single entry-point and perform a single task.
+- Functions have a single entry-point and perform a single task.
 This means that functions can be easier to understand and monitor.

-* The webserver is managed by the function buildpack.
+- The function buildpack manages the webserver.
 This means that you can focus on your code or business logic.

-* A traditional webserver application might be a better fit if you want to implement an entire website or API in a single container
+- A traditional webserver application might be a better fit if you want to implement an entire website or API in a single container

 > **Important:** Beta features have been tested for functionality, but not performance.
 > Features enter the beta stage so that customers can gain early access, and give